daviduhden/wifi-menu/README.md

 - Ensure the Wi-Fi configuration directory (`/etc/wifi_saved`) exists with proper permissions.
 - The script must be run as root to modify network settings.
+- The passphrase for WPA networks must be between 8 and 63 characters.
+- The script supports configuring the interface as a Host-based Access Point.